AmeerRizvi/xdeployer/README.md

 # xdeployer

-A simple, powerful deployment tool for Next.js applications to EC2 instances using PM2.
+A simple deployment tool for Next.js applications to EC2 instances using PM2.

-## Overview

 xdeployer is a collection of bash scripts that simplify the deployment and management of Next.js applications on EC2 instances.
-The tools handle building, transferring files, configuring servers, and managing applications using PM2.

 ## Available Scripts